songster-sa/aws-developer-associate-notes/readme.md

     - long polling - response only when data or timeout (**20sec**) - efficient repeated polling
 - not supported in all regions - only in 4
 - 1st million requests are free - then 0.50
-- Delay Q - msg stays invisible form 0-900sec
+- Delay Q - msg stays invisible from 0-900sec
 - for msg >256KB to 2GB - use S3 or SQS Extended Clients
     - no multi part API / concept
 - **use with SNS to "fan out" msgs to multiple queues**